Using grid questions in forms

 - Save the grid configuration

-- Copy and paste data directly from Excel, Google Sheets, or other spreadsheet applications
+- Table selections — Select and drag table data from Excel, Google Sheets, or other spreadsheet applications onto the grid

 For detailed instructions on importing and exporting grid data, including screenshots and workflows, refer to the importing and exporting grid data guide.